The Government and Mesothelioma Research

 Does the Government Fund Mesothelioma Research?

 The federal government funds all kinds of research, including cancer research.
-The amount spent on other types of cancer is high compared to the amount spent on mesothelioma research.
+Government spending on mesothelioma research is low compared to funding for other types of cancer.
 This is because mesothelioma diagnoses only number in the few thousands per year and lacks awareness and advocacy.

 The National Cancer Institute